How can Segments help you?

-Breaking down a campaign group into segments involves splitting the data into comparable slices: comparing ad performance on desktop browsers to mobile browsers, comparing performance on each day of the week, in different countries, and so on.
+Breaking down a campaign group into segments involves splitting the data into comparable slices: comparing ad performance on desktop browsers to mobile browsers, performance on each day of the week, in different countries, and so on.

 Comparing segment CPAs can lead to valuable discoveries.
-Perhaps your ads convert particularly well on weekdays but not on weekends, or your CPA drops significantly for mobile browsers.
-Segment data drives several Opteo improvement tasks and can help you to make independent optimisations to your account.
+Perhaps your ads convert particularly well on weekdays but not weekends, or your CPA drops significantly for mobile browsers.
+Segment data drives several Opteo improvement tasks and can help you make independent optimisations to your account.

 What segments can I see?

 Currently, we segment your campaign group data by: